 Q, I think it was also significant that Tsukagawa, who was acquired in the middle of the season, fit smoothly into the team.
 I remember being impressed by the fact that after his acquisition, it was said that "Tsukagawa's playing style has changed from before."

 When I was leading Niigata, I watched his play in Matsumoto.
-After that, Tsukagawa spent a year and a half in Kawasaki, and his playing style clearly changed, transforming into a player who fits our team.
-It is common for a team's style to help players grow.
-The players who played under me in Niigata also changed their preferred playing style.
-For example, Akito Fukuta, who is currently playing in Tosu.
-By learning to value the ball in Niigata, he now contributes not only in defense but also in attack.
-I think the same thing is happening in Tokyo.
-Yuto was reportedly viewed with suspicion last season.
-However, this season, there is no one criticizing his performance, right?
-Moreover, he is playing on the right side, not the familiar left side.
-Furthermore, he plays in the center of the pitch like a midfielder, even though he is a full-back.
-Regardless of age, he is proving that growth is encouraged by his attitude and dedication.
-The same goes for Keigo, right?
-Soccer players grow alongside the soccer ball.
-I don't think there is any other way.
-And the soccer ball cooperates with players who have a strong desire to grow.
+After that, Tsukagawa spent a year and a half at Kawasaki, and his playing style clearly changed, transforming him into a player that fits our team.
+It is often the case that a team's style helps players grow.
+The players who played under me in Niigata also changed their preferred playing styles.
+For example, Akito FUKUTA, who is now playing in Tosu.
+By learning to value the ball in Niigata, he is now contributing not only in defense but also in attack.
+I believe the same is happening in Tokyo.
+I have heard that Yuto was viewed with suspicion last season.
+However, this season, I don't think there are any critics of his performance.
+Moreover, he is playing on the right side instead of his accustomed left side.
+Furthermore, even as a full-back, he is playing in the center of the pitch like a midfielder.
+He is proving that growth can be encouraged by one's attitude, regardless of age.
+Keigo is the same, right?
+After all, soccer players grow along with the soccer ball.
+I believe there is no other way.
+And the soccer ball will cooperate with players who have a strong desire to grow.

 Q, it's a good word, isn't it?
 So, please tell us about the phase.
 The team that has been able to control the ball since the Shimizu S-Pulse match in the first half of the season (Sec.
 15 on May 25th) and the Kashima match (Sec.
 16 on May 29th) is now entering the phase of "moving towards the goal while maintaining possession of the ball".
 Is the timing of this transition phase going according to plan?